License agreement for the use of the MailUp Platform

 12. MailUp Contacts.

 12.1 MailUp Contacts.
-The Controller may contact MailUp with regard to all aspects of this Data Processing Agreement, at the e-mail/certified electronic e-mail addresses: a) indicated by MailUp in the Contract; b) used by MailUp during provision of the Processor Services to receive certain notifications from the Controller concerning this Data Processing Agreement.
+The Controller may contact MailUp with regard to all aspects of this Data Processing Agreement, at the e-mail/certified electronic e- mail addresses: a) indicated by MailUp in the Contract; b) used by MailUp during provision of the Processor Services to receive certain notifications from the Controller concerning this Data Processing Agreement.

 13. Conflict.

-14. Jurisdiction
+14. Amendments

 In the event of dispute regarding the execution or interpretation of this Data Processing Agreement, the parties assign exclusive jurisdiction to the Court established by the Contract, expressly waiving any other provisions of international law or convention.